How Much Does Security Camera Installation Cost in 2025?

 Labor

-Whether you hire a security camera installation specialist or a professional electrician will help determine the labor fee structure.
-You can expect the labor charges for this project to account for 50% to 70% of the total cost.
+Hiring a security camera installation specialist or electrician costs $80 to $200 per camera or $50 to $100 per hour.
+Fees may vary between these two contractors, but you can expect labor charges for this project to account for 50% to 70% of the total cost.

-Indoor cameras range from a simple standup camera you plug into an outlet to hidden cameras that blend in with the decor throughout the home.
-Unlike outdoor cameras, indoor cameras don’t need weatherproofing or extremely high definition settings to catch all the details.
+Indoor cameras range from plug-and-play standup cameras to hidden cameras that blend in with the decor throughout the home.
+Unlike outdoor cameras, indoor cameras don’t need weatherproofing or extreme high-definition settings to catch all the details.

-The security camera installation cost will vary between $80 to $150 for a 15 frames per second option and $150 to $350 for a 60 frames per second option.
-The more frames a second a camera uses, the smoother the video quality will appear.
+The security camera installation cost will vary between $80 to $150 for 15 frames per second (FPS) and $150 to $350 for 60 FPS.
+Mid-range cameras usually provide about 30 FPS.
+FPS refers to the number of images or frames the camera captures every second, and higher frame rates translate to smoother video quality.

 Field of View